 So, what will happen when we return to work?
 Will there still be ‘an office’?
 How do we keep team members safe?
 Do we actually need all that space?

 As we work through the new recession, the answer will likely be no. Real estate costs money, money that companies need to keep employees in jobs and maintain business.

 Prior to COVID-19, what did the workplace landscape look like?

 Before COVID-19, employers were fighting demands for flexible working, but also more meeting space.
 One of the most expensive commodities for businesses is real estate and operational costs for office workspaces are often unnecessarily high – and these costs are still rising.

 Meanwhile, many meeting rooms were often at capacity – often 70% to 80% full in booking systems, but when staff would check rooms for last-minute bookings, they were frequently empty.
 The meeting room utilisation figure was also less than 50%, and the average meeting room occupancy was often less than 50% of the room’s capacity when in use.
-What businesses leaders thought employees utilised versus what was actually used were worlds apart.
+What business leaders thought employees utilised versus what was actually used were worlds apart.